haptork/easyLambda/_docs/03-hello-world.md

   }, 0)
 {% endhighlight %}

 One can also select multiple key or value columns.
-The following data-flow finds summation of all the rows for each column.
+The following dataflow finds summation of all the rows for each column.

 {% highlight ruby %}